 What are the Sponsor Duties?

-First part of the duties of any Sponsorship Licence holder are the record keeping duties.
+The first part of the duties of any Sponsorship Licence holder are the record-keeping duties.
 This means that the Sponsor organisation needs to keep accurate and updated records of their personnel.
 There are specific documents that the Organisation is meant to keep and Passport and BRP are one of the most significant ones.

 The next set of duties falls under the Reporting duties.
 The Sponsoring organisation will have a duty to report certain changes or events to the Home Office.
 These duties include reporting when the migrant’s circumstances change, ie salary raise, position change etc, they will further need to report on certain behaviour, such as missing work for more than 10 days, being on unpaid leave for more than 4 weeks, or if their employment is terminated for any reason etc.

 Another set of duties deals with compliance with the law in respect of Sponsoring an overseas migrant.
 As such, understanding who you can sponsor and in what circumstances is crucial.